From Childhood Wounds to Spiritual Awakening

 The First Wound and its suffering is the Fall from Grace.
 The Fall from Grace occurred the moment that we began to identify ourselves as a person, rather than to know ourselves as the Divine.
 This was the beginning of separation.
 When we are in separation, we hide ourselves in the fortress of our physical body and mind.
 We became identified with the body-mind, believing we are only that, adopting its limitations and taking on our own survival identity.
 As the veil became denser, we believed everything and everyone to be separate from us.

 Our Divine Nature is Oneness, not separateness.
 It is not possible for Oneness to separate from Itself.
 There is only the illusory veil of separation.
 Our primordial, existential yearning is to be fully conscious as the Divine Spark and to remove the veil of separation.

 The Wounded Child is the Divine Self believing Itself to be a separate self.
 Psychotherapy and other healing modalities focus on healing the separate self of its traumas and conditioning.
 These modalities seek to provide us with a better experience inside the human condition.

 In contrast, Spiritual Awakening is a shift in consciousness … the shift from experiencing Oneself as a separate, human conditioned self, to being in the world as our True or Divine Self.

-Spiritual Awakening occurs when the veil of wounds is lifted and our True Self — our Unconditioned Self, to which nothing ever happened — is revealed.
+Spiritual Awakening occurs when the veil of wounds is lifted and the Divine Spark — our Unconditioned Self, to which nothing ever happened — is revealed.
 Spiritual Awakening is a return to our Innocence.
 We still find ourselves in the world but no longer a victim of the world.
 We no longer seek peace.
 We return to the peace that we are.